-We can also help with rehabilitation; arranging physio or in harsher situations, surgery and medical treatment.
-We offer a whole accident management package.
+We can also help with rehabilitation; arranging physio as part of a whole accident management package.

 When we calculate your claim amount, we factor in loss of earnings, general expenses and any ongoing costs incurred by the injury, so that you get the highest level of compensation due to you.

 We’re friendly, empathetic and here to help you however we can.

 Get in Touch With Our Workplace Accidents Solicitors Today to Find Out if and How Much Compensation You Could Claim.